 Is a visit to the Museum of Archaeology worthwhile?

 Absolutely!
 This museum presents objects from underwater and land excavations, which we found fascinating!
 The tour is chronological, and begins with an introduction to the origins of Antibes, through relics (ceramics, bowls, etc.) attesting to the presence of the Etruscans and Greeks in the area.
-Then we’re plunged into Roman times.
+Next, we’re transported back to Roman times.

 The rest of the tour is more thematic, looking at beliefs in ancient times and the differences between rural and urban life.
 Having enjoyed our visit, we have listed this museum in our article on the best museums in Antibes.

 WHERE TO STAY IN Antibes